How and why you should start measuring your website traffic

 There are also paid tools like Kissmetrics, which effectively measures website engagement, Hubspot, a one-stop, marketing automation tool, and Crazy Egg, which measures certain types of user behaviour.

-2. Know your website goal
+2. Know your website goals

 How will you measure if you don’t know what to measure?
 So first, you need to identify your website’s goal.
 For most businesses, the endgame is to increase revenue.
 But there are other significant engagement steps you may want to track, like email subscriptions, content downloads, video views, contact form submissions, live chat interactions, and the like.
+Check out my recent post about Smart Goals

 3. Identify your KPIs